ParadigmHyperloop/hyperloop/README.md

 The code for the Hyperloop Pod Control systems

+# About

+The Core Control Software found in this repository is designed to run in a RealTime Linux environment on a high performance ARM core.
+Suitable platforms include the TI Sitara am335x series of processors, convieniently found in the consumer and industrial grade [BeagleBoard](http://beagleboard.org) Open Source Hardware.
+We utilize the BeagleBone black hardware and make extensive use of the onboard TI Sitara ARM core to manage the system level control loop for the Paradigm Pod

+This breaks down into several responsibilies:
+ - Maintain comunications with an external control point (Operations Center/Mission Control)
+   - Stream Telemetry Data
+   - Accept Commands
+   - Exchange heartbeats to detect connection loss
+   - Accept Software Updates
+   - Enable Live Debugging and Testing of the pod's control system
+ - Read and process information from sensors
+   - Gather acceleration data from our IMU
+   - Read various analog sensors attached to the Motherboard over SPI
+     - Optical Distance Sensors
+     - Inductive Proximity Sensors
+     - Pressure transducers
+     - Thermocouple Amplifiers
+     - Pusher Detection Module
+   - Communicate on a shared RS485 bus
+     - Gather information from our tachometer/counter modules
+     - Interact with our external status indicator module
+ - Control our various outputs
+   - Solenoids
+   - Actuated Ball Valves
+   - MPYE Valves
+   - Main Power Board
+   - Battery Packs

 # Documentation

 There is more documentation in this repository and on the internal Paradigm Google Drive.